Sony A58 vs A7 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Alpha SLT-A58 and Sony Alpha A7 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the A58 does not offer wifi capability.
+In contrast, the A58 does not provide wifi capability.

 So what is the bottom line?
 Is there a clear favorite between the Sony A58 and the Sony A7 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.